test-prof/test-prof/docs/profilers/tag_prof.md

       model     00:01.127           00:00.446     40   32.26   12.82     00:00.028
 ```

-Multiple events are also supported.
+Multiple events are also supported (comma-separated).

 ## Pro-Tip: More Types